Oil additive: Additives in the aftermarket and controversy

-Some mass-market oil additives, notably the ones containing PTFE/Teflon (e.g. Slick 50) and chlorinated paraffins (e.g. Dura Lube), have caused a major backlash by consumers and the U.S. Federal Trade Commission which investigated many mass-marketed engine oil additives in the late 1990s.
+Some mass-market engine oil additives, notably the ones containing PTFE/Teflon (e.g. Slick 50) and chlorinated paraffins (e.g. Dura Lube), caused a major backlash by consumers; the U.S. Federal Trade Commission investigated many mass-marketed engine oil additives in the late 1990s.

 Although there is no reason to say that all oil additives used in packaged engine oil are good and all aftermarket oil additives are bad, there has been a tendency in the aftermarket industry to make unfounded claims regarding the efficacy of their oil additives.
 These unsubstantiated claims have caused consumers to be lured into adding a bottle of chemicals to their engines which do not lower emissions, improve wear resistance, lower temperatures, improve efficiency, or extend engine life more than the (much cheaper) oil would have.
 Many consumers are convinced that aftermarket oil additives work, but many consumers are convinced that they do not work and are in fact detrimental to the engine.
 The topic is hotly debated on the Internet.